raviqqe/ein-design/effect_system.md

 # Effect system

-- Impure functions are injected only as arguments to main functions.
+- Impure functions are injected only as arguments to functions.

 ## Effects